St. Jude limits visits, cancels events as virus precautions

 St. Jude also has canceled patient and family events involving non-employees in the hospital or in housing facilities.
 It also canceled a handful of symposiums and conferences.

+Republican state Sen. Rusty Crowe does not require quarantine because he has shown no symptoms since attending the Conservative Political Action Conference, said Adam Kleinheider, spokesman for Lt.
+Gov. Randy McNally's office in Nashville.

+The U.S. Capitol's attending physician said Monday that “several” members of Congress are in good health after having contact with a person who attended CPAC two weeks ago and who subsequently developed coronavirus.

-And in Nashville, the AT&T Building — known as the “Batman” building because its two towers resemble the super hero's mask — has been closed for cleaning after officials announced a new coronavirus patient Sunday, the Tennessean reported.
+Elsewhere in Nashville, the AT&T Building — known as the “Batman” building because its two towers resemble the super hero's mask — is being cleaned but remains open after officials announced a new coronavirus patient in the city Sunday, CBRE Property Management spokeswoman Shannon Klosterman said in a statement.

 The 617-foot (188-meter), 33-story skyscraper is located in dowtown Nashville.

-Note: An earlier version of this report incorrectly said the AT&T Building in Nashville had been closed.